TheGoodlike13/liberty_or_death/README.md

 First non-IBM page I encounter is [#open_your_heart](#open_your_heart).
 It seems to relate specifically to some sort of *open* implementation of liberty.
 It can't be something all that different, because it seems to use the familiar format in configuration.
-That being said, there's no knowing if this work or not with what I'm doing.
+That being said, there's no knowing if this will work or not with what I'm doing.
 It does give some hints, like features being able to use Kerberos credentials.
 In their example, a database connection is configured that way (I think).

 That's not quite what I need, but we can try to investigate all possible features we could